Conference of National Armaments Directors (CNAD)

 - It reports directly to the North Atlantic Council.

 The CNAD reports directly to the North Atlantic Council – NATO’s principal political decision-making body.
 It is tasked with identifying collaborative opportunities for research, development and production of military equipment and weapons systems.
-It is responsible for a number of cooperative armaments projects that aim to equip NATO forces with cutting-edge capabilities.
-Ongoing projects include Joint Intelligence, Surveillance and Reconnaissance (JISR) and ballistic missile defence.
+It is responsible for a number of cooperative armaments projects that aim to equip NATO forces with cutting-edge capabilities, for example in the fields of Joint Intelligence, Surveillance and Reconnaissance (JISR) and ballistic missile defence.

 The CNAD also plays a key role in the promotion of essential battlefield interoperability and in the harmonisation of military requirements on an Alliance-wide basis.
 The CNAD identifies and pursues collaborative opportunities and promotes transatlantic defence industrial cooperation.

-The CNAD and its substructure meet in Allied format, with a significant number of groups also open to partners.
+The CNAD and its substructures meet in Allied format, with a significant number of groups also open to partners.

-The CNAD meets twice a year at the level of National Armaments Directors (NADs), under the chairmanship of the NATO Assistant Secretary General for Defence Investment.
-During these biannual meetings, the CNAD sets the direction of the Conference’s work and oversees that of the CNAD subordinate structure.
+The CNAD meets twice a year at the level of National Armaments Directors (NADs), with the NATO Secretary General serving as Chair.
+During these biannual meetings, the CNAD sets the direction of the Conference’s work and oversees that of the CNAD subordinate structures.

 Regular meetings at the level of the in-house Representatives of the National Armaments Directors (NADREPs) ensure the day-to-day implementation of the CNAD’s objectives.